yale-cpsc-419-fa23/project-project-group-15/README.md

 * List of players currently signed up
 * College Leaderboard (which college wins the most)
 * IM Secretaries can add events via a GUI

+## Running App
+To run this app download all required packages in `requirements.txt` and run `python run.py port`, where `port` is your port number of choice.
+The app will be accessible at `localhost:port`.